 In April and May 2020, the County installed a cluster of three downgradient wells to monitor the increasing concentrations of TCE in wells located along the southeastern plume boundary.
 While the County was reviewing and finalizing the IRAP, they were simultaneously working on a Human Health and Screening Ecological Risk Assessment (HHERA) to support to the IRAP by identifying remedial actions to protect human health and the environment.8 A draft of the HHERA was submitted to the Santa Ana Water Board for review in August 2018.
 The Santa Ana Water Board and the Office of Environmental Health Hazard Assessment reviewed the report and identified several data gaps.
 The Santa Ana Water Board requested that the County produce a work plan to address these data gaps, including additional shallow soil and soil gas sampling to evaluate the potential presence of VOCs and other contaminants.
 In July 2021, the Santa Ana Water Board approved the HHERA Data Gap Workplan and in September 2021, the results of the investigation were published in The Supplemental Vapor Intrusion and Shallow Soil Investigation Report.
-9.10 The report concluded that no further investigation of shallow soils or soil gas was needed in several of the areas investigated, two of the areas investigated may require land-use controls, and one area will require additional investigation.
-On April 26, 2022, the Santa Ana Water Board provided comments on the report, requesting soil gas sampling at additional locations to determine the lateral and vertical extent of the TCE plume and the potential for vapor intrusion at various buildings.
-On March 14, 2023, the Santa Ana Water Board approved the Work Plan for Focused Supplemental Investigation at Areas of Concern EE, HH, and J/K to perform soil, soil gas, and groundwater sampling at the additional locations.11
+9,10 The report concluded that no further investigation of shallow soils or soil gas was needed in several of the areas investigated, two of the areas investigated may require land-use controls, and one area will require additional investigation.
+On March 14, 2023, the Santa Ana Water Board approved the Work Plan for Focused Supplemental Investigation at Areas of Concern EE, HH, and J/K to perform soil, soil gas, and groundwater sampling at the additional locations, and vapor sampling at various buildings.
+11

-&lt;sup>5 Tetra Tech.
+5 Tetra Tech.
 (2017).
 Draft Interim Remedial Action Plan Chino Airport, San Bernardino County, California.
-Prepared for the County San Bernardino Department of Airports.
+Prepared for San Bernardino County Department of Airports.
 December 2017.

-&lt;sup>6 Filing of the Notice of Determination for the Mitigated Negative Declaration was completed on January 29, 2019.
+6 Filing of the Notice of Determination for the Mitigated Negative Declaration was completed on January 29, 2019.

-&lt;sup>7 Tetra Tech.
+7 Tetra Tech.
 (2020).
 Final Interim Remedial Action Plan Chino Airport San Bernardino County, California.
-Prepared for the County of San Bernardino Department of Airports.
+Prepared for San Bernardino County Department of Airports.
 May 18, 2020.

-&lt;sup>8 Tetra Tech.
+8 Tetra Tech.
 (2018).
 Human Health and Screening Ecological Risk Assessment Chino Airport San Bernardino County, California.
-Prepared for the County of San Bernardino Department of Airports.
+Prepared for San Bernardino County Department of Airports.
 August 8, 2018.

-&lt;sup>9 Tetra Tech.
+9 Tetra Tech.
 (2021).
 Final Work Plan for Supplemental Data Collection for Vapor Intrusion and Shallow Soil, Chino Airport, San Bernardino County, California.
-Prepared for the County of San Bernardino Department of Airports.
+Prepared for San Bernardino County Department of Airports.
 April 9, 2021.

-&lt;sup>10 Tetra Tech.
+10 Tetra Tech.
 (2021).
 Supplemental Vapor Intrusion and Shallow Soil Investigation Report, Chino Airport, San Bernadino County, California.
-Prepared for the County of San Bernardino Department of Airports.
+Prepared for San Bernadino County Department of Airports.
 September 2021.

-&lt;sup>11 Tetra Tech.
+11 Tetra Tech.
 (2023).
 Work Plan for Focused Supplemental Investigation at Areas of Concern EE, HH, and J/K, Chino Airport, San Bernadino County, California.
 Prepared for the California Regional Water Quality Control Board, Santa Ana Region.
 January 3, 2023.